The numbers behind Plimpton 322: Predictions for additional rows

 \section{Predictions for additional rows}

-If an ordered list of 4-place reciprocal pairs divisible by 10 was in fact the primary given in constructing Plimpton 322, then this tablet may be one of a sequence extending higher and lower.
-The list of $(T,\overline{T})$ pairs satisfying the ``four-place, multiple of 10'' criterion used above may be extended in both directions, and can be compared with the hypothetical extensions of the Plimpton list in [Price 1964] and [Friberg 1981].
-In both directions there is substantial, but not perfect, agreement.
-Here is a comparison of the reconstructions; the row numbers given are from the Friberg and Price/Friberg lists.
+If an ordered list of 4-place reciprocal pairs $\alpha,\bar{\alpha}$ divisible by 10, with $1<\alpha<\sqrt{2}+1$, was in fact the primary given in constructing Plimpton 322, then that list should suggest how the tablet was meant to be extended.
+Comparing those prodictions with the hypothetical extensions of the Plimpton list in [Price 1964] and [Friberg 1981] shows substantial, but not perfect, agreement.

-The three pairs $i, ii, iii$ interpolated between the rows corresponding to Friberg's -1 to -21 are related by doubling and halving to those generating rows 12 and 14 on Plimpton 322, and to Friberg's No.\ 25, respectively.

-As to the pairs interpolated between the rows corresponding to Price and Friberg's 16 to 38, $v$ is $(9,1/9)$ times the dual of the pair in Friberg's No.\ -21, while rows $iv, vi, vii$ and $viii$ are related by $(1/2,2)$ to Friberg's No.\ -17, No.\ -4 and to rows 4, 10 on Plimpton 322, respectively.
-In particular these pairs, and the rows they generate, seem just as natural as the Price/Friberg candidates for the ``left out'' rows; but now there are 28 of them.
-Fitting them all on the sides and back of Plimpton 322 does not seem like a realistic proposition.